 For a list of approved additives please refer to the [register of regulated food and feed products for Great Britain](#) on the FSA website.
-Applications in Great Britain for new authorisations, modifications to authorisations or authorisation renewals need to be submitted to the FSA's [regulated products application service](#).
+Applications in Great Britain for new authorisations, modifications to authorisations or authorisation renewals need to be submitted to the FSA's [regulated products application service](#), which is being [managed jointly](#) by the FSA and Food Standards Scotland (FSS).